darkmentorllc/naiveBTsniffing/README.md

 After you have sniffed some traffic, you will have files in /home/pi/Scripts/logs/btmon/ and /home/pi/Scripts/logs/gpspipe/, that should be named the same as each other (timestamp followed by hostname) except that GPS files end in .txt and btmon in .bin.

+**Note:** Because data parsing and database lookups can be CPU/IO intensive, it is generally recommended to *not* perform data import or analysis on the capture device (the Pi Zero in this case.)
+Rather, it is recommended to copy all data off to a separate, faster, analysis system, and perform the subsequent steps there.

 ### delete\_gps\_files\_lacking\_lat\_long.py